-Students will build overall strength, flexibility, and endurance through popular movement trends in Yoga, Pilates, and cultural dance.
+This is an entry-level course introducing yoga, Pilates, ballet, jazz, and hip hop.
+Students will build overall strength, flexibility, and endurance through popular movement trends.
 This class will rotate on a daily basis to create a variety of movement options each week.
+Students will also study topics is stress management and nutrition and complete a food journal to analyze dietary habits.
+Students will learn a beginning level routine and will have the option to perform in the spring dance concert.
 No previous dance training is required.
-Students will also study topics is stress management, nutrition and complete a food journal to analyze dietary habits.
-Students will learn a beginning level folk dance routine and will have the option to perform in the end of semester dance concert.
-Studying a variety of folk dances will help students to understand different cultures from around the world and promote global peace while developing personal wellness.

 Weekly class schedule